S1e7J/logbook/_posts/2025-03-11-en-GOL-for-feeling.markdown

 over this cells multiple times before so neither I cared one more iteration or worried me about taking in consideration I would need to slow down my code for greater appreciation later.
 This implementation has also the benefit of not needing any more space than the simple game state.
-That way there was less posibilities of memory leaks.
+That way there was less possibilities of memory leaks.

 There it is, some of the cool things I think was worty to share about my work today.